angelaL8a/SEREINKUNST-IMGProcessing/docs/README.md

 - **High-Performance Processing**: The app integrates **WebGL** shaders for efficient image transformations and visual effects.

 ## 📸 **Screenshots**
 *The prototype images displayed in the design of the application are illustrative references used for showcasing the filter processes.
-These prototypes do not feature aesthetic images but instead utilize real-time webcam feeds for filter application and face recognition.*
+The project do not feature aesthetic images but instead utilize real-time webcam feeds for filter application and face recognition.*
 ![Filter Showcase](/assets/UI-Figma/Frame1.png)
 ![Filter Showcase](/assets/UI-Figma/Frame2.png)
 ![Filter Showcase](/assets/UI-Figma/Frame3.png)